foureight84/sofle-keyboard-pimoroni/README.md

 ```

 ### Keymap
 Keymap has been changed slightly from Sofle's default.
-A new `_MOUSE` layer has been added to provide mouse button functionality.
-This can be activated while on the `_LOWER` layer and pressing the `Left Control` Key.
+A new `_MOUSE` layer has been added to provide mouse button functionality (left and right clicks).
+Pressing the trackball will activate left click (trackball click is disabled in scroll mode).
+The `_MOUSE` layer can be activated while active on the `_LOWER` layer and pressing the `Left Control` Key.
 Once `_MOUSE` is active, the `_LOWER` layer key can be released.

 Activating the `_RAISE` layer will change the encoder's functionality from the default volume up/down/mute to previous track/next tract/play and pause.